 Antique Fish Service for Six

-In wonderful condition, this timeless service is sure to bring its one-of-a-kind elegance to your table today.
+Produced by the Sheffield silversmiths of Martin, Hall & Co, this timeless service is sure to bring its one-of-a-kind elegance to your table today.

 Learn More About Fish Cutlery